StetHD/tarifa-book/configurations/index.md

 # Configurations

-In tarifa, a configuration is a json representation of the application settings for a particular environment.
+In tarifa, a configuration is a JSON representation of the application settings for a particular environment.
 It is described under the `configurations` key in the `tarifa.json` file.